21 Oct 6 Fall Home Maintenance Tips

 Cleaning out your gutters is number one on our list of fall home tips.
 Although it may not be everyone’s favourite chore, cleaning gutters is essential.
 Blocked gutters and drainpipes can cause water to back up and ultimately damage your roofing and home.
 The overpour can also get into your foundation or decking.
 Gutters are also a favourite nesting place for all sorts of wildlife, which may eventually make your attic their new home.

 You will want to ensure that all leaves and debris are removed from the gutters.
 The water should be able to flow freely through the system.
-When cleaning your gutters, ensure you are following all required safety practices or connect with your local gutter cleaning service.
+When cleaning your gutters yourself, be sure you are following all required safety practices.
+Better yet, connect with your local gutter cleaning service.
+They will have the right equipment and experience to clean your gutters safely.

-With crisp mornings and chilly evenings, it’s inevitable that your heater will be kicking on soon.
+With crisp mornings and chilly evenings, it’s inevitable that your heater will be kicking on soon, if not already.
 This brings us to number two on our list of fall home tips.
 Before you turn on your furnace, you should replace your furnace filter.
-This simple task will keep the air in your home clean and keep your furnace working in peak condition (which will help save money on heating costs).
+This simple task will keep the air in your home clean and keep your furnace working in peak condition (which will help Save On Home Heating Costs).
 Furnace filters may be replaceable or washable – check to see which option your furnace is equipped with.

 Once you’ve got your heat running, you will want to make sure that each room is being heated.
 To ensure this, you should clean out your heating vents and remove any furniture that may be covering the vents.
-It is advisable to call a professional for a furnace inspection at least once a year if you have a gas furnace.
-This will ensure that it your gas furnace is running as safely and efficiently as possible.
+It is advisable to call a professional for a furnace inspection and servicing at least once a year if you have a gas furnace.
+You will want to be sure your gas furnace is running as safely and efficiently as possible.
 A yearly furnace inspection can also help extend the life of your furnace.

 Turn Off Outside Water for Winter